PHARMACIST QUALIFYING EXAM SAMPLE QUESTIONS

 d) Morphine

-3. Continuing from Question 2, which of the following is an adverse effect of levofloxacin?
+2. When counselling FG about levofloxacin, which of the following is an adverse effect you should mention?

 a) Hypertension